 Fall’s crisp mornings and evenings sandwich warm afternoons, when it’s comfortable enough to swim or wade along the island’s 14 miles of wide beaches.
 Each is named for the direction it faces.
 Popular swimming hole East Beach, for example, borders the Atlantic.

 The warm water also makes for fantastic fishing.
-Large schools of drum, flounder and trout are found, especially in and around Bald Head Creek.
+Large schools of drum, flounder and trout can be found, especially in and around Bald Head Creek.
 They bite best close to low tide, when currents position them in predictable places.
 The Bald Head Island Marina dockmaster can tell you when that happens, along with securing a slip for your boat or recommending a local fishing guide.

 Nature preserves cover about 80 percent of Bald Head Island, making wildlife-watching as simple as stepping outside.
-The half-mile M. Kent Mitchel Nature Trail offers plenty of views and a leisurely stroll.
+The half-mile Kent Mitchel Nature Trail offers plenty of views and a leisurely stroll.
 Kayaks, canoes and stand-up paddleboards allow you to explore the island’s winding creeks and expansive estuaries.
 A kayak is best for first-timers, because it’s maneuverable and stable.
 Rent any of the three from Coastal Urge or Riverside Adventure Co., which also offers bicycles by the hour, day and week.

 The island’s car-free lanes and flat ground make for almost effortless pedaling between restaurants, sights and unique shops such as Turtle Central.
 Named for the island being the largest East Coast nesting site for endangered loggerhead sea turtles, it sells environmentally oriented goods.

 Now for the amenities-filled side of island life, head to Bald Head Island Club.
-Treat your palate at one of four distinct restaurants, including The Palms Terrace and its stunning views.
+Treat your palate at one of four distinct restaurants, including The Terrace and its stunning views.
 Spend an evening at the club indulging in a traditional oyster roast and live music.
-Play a round of golf, grab a tennis racquet or try your hand at croquet.
+Play a round of golf, grab a tennis racket or try your hand at croquet.
 You should also make time to visit the nearby Old Baldy, which is North Carolina’s oldest standing lighthouse.
 Take the opportunity to climb its 108 steps for a 360-degree view of the island, river and ocean.

 Bald Head Island offers ample opportunities to celebrate the season.
 Kids – whether or not they dress as Stede Bonnet, the pirate captured off the island in 1718 – can score sugary loot on the Trick-or-Treat Trail.
-It’s mapped with a list of participating businesses and homes, and is traversed by golf cart caravan.
+It’s mapped with a list of participating businesses and homes, and it's traversed by golf cart caravan.
 Oktoberfest-style food at the Bald Head Island Club and costume contests at The Shoals Club add to the fun.

 Though its fall hours are limited, there’s still plenty of time to unwind at Island Retreat Spa.
 The spa draws inspiration for its treatments from the surrounding waves and maritime forest, which is filled with draping live oaks.
 Services are available for the entire family.
 Helpful staff, peaceful music and a steaming cup of exotic tea set the stage when you arrive.
-Its massages are popular: The Signature, for example, can be customized with aromatherapy or heated stones.
+Its massages are popular; the Signature, for example, can be customized with aromatherapy or heated stones.

 This article was produced in partnership with Bald Head Island.
 All photos courtesy of Bald Head Island Limited.